Paul Gagne | TV & Film Producer, Director

 Paul Gagne' who sat down with our own Scott Manville

 for some quick insight of his process and

 perspective within the industry.
 Mr. Gagne' is prexy

 of New World Entertainment, selling directly to

 Lions Gate Films, Fox and

-Scott Manville - Thanks for taking
+Scott Manville - Thanks for

 of projects under your belt.
 How were you introduced

 to the industry, and what first got you interested?

 Paul Gagne� - You're welcome and thanks for having

 as an aspiring actor back in 1999 in my home town of

 out-takes at the movie theater... but I never knew

 how or what to do about getting involved, so I just

 put it to the back of my mind and pursued other

 careers in life.

 Paul Gagne� - Clint Eastwood, Jim Carey, Michael

-(TVWV) - Do you think that
+Scott Manville - Do you think that your storytelling

 film gives you an edge in television?

 Paul Gagne� - Yes, I think if you can tell a two and

 story as well if not easier.

-(TVWV) - As a Producer, how involved in the
+Scott Manville - As a Producer, how involved in the

 involved in the

-Paul Gagne� - As a Producer, I seek out well
+Paul Gagne� - As a Producer, I seek out well written

 needs some work, I still leave it to the writer to

 do the changes, but I will always want to improve if

 anything needs fixing in the story or characters

 Scott Manville - Can you share an overview of your

-of projects do you see yourself
+career strategy?
+What types of projects do you see

 involved with in the future?